Organizing 82 pages of book notes is no small feat. I’ve never had this much from one book.

-Very dismayed, I shelved it for a week and moved on.
+Very dismayed, I moved on.
 I kept feeling a strange magnetism to pick it up again.

-Naturally, I like having complete notes, so I had to restart to recapture my lost notes.
+Naturally, I like having complete notes, so I re-read the entire thing.
 Somehow, the second time through felt like a totally different book.
 Things clicked.
 The material flowed more cohesively.

-I’m not sure what changed the second time through, but it struck a chord.
-Previously I had meditated daily for seven years.
+I’m not sure what changed my second time through, but it struck a chord.
+I had meditated daily for years.
 Following Joe’s emotion + thought style meditations, for the first time in my life, I actually felt energy flow throughout my body.
 It takes some effort, but I now reliably produce the effect in most meditations.

 The book does have one glaring flaw.
 And I’m not alone in thinking this, as I read the same thing in other reviews.

 I want to attend one of his advanced live workouts.
-For reference, I’ve never done anything remotely like this.
-Now the only question is when.
+For reference, I’ve never felt compelled to do a workshop from reading.
+But now the only question is when.

 I have to admit, I shouldn’t be impressed.